 Doctoral Program Outcomes

 Graduates of APU’s doctoral program in K–12 education are leaders who make a difference—they are culturally aware, strengths-focused, outcomes-driven, and skilled in motivating diverse learners.
-The Ed.D. in Educational Leadership is designed to equip a broad range of educators seeking to expand and deepen their knowledge while enhancing their capacity to lead, inspire, and educate.
+The doctor of education program is designed to equip a broad range of educators seeking to expand and deepen their knowledge while enhancing their capacity to lead, inspire, and educate.
 Through the program, students become scholarly practitioners who are able to gather and generate information, examine it critically, communicate results effectively, and use conclusions appropriately to produce meaningful outcomes in schools, districts, and learning environments.

 The doctoral program is primarily face-to-face, with additional online components provided to enhance learning opportunities.
 Students attend intensive Saturday classes at the Azusa campus six times during the fall and spring 16-week sessions and five times during the summer 12-week session.
 For a full schedule of class meetings times, please contact the program director.

 Leadership, research, and dissertation milestone courses are integrated throughout the program to make explicit connections between theory and practice and to prepare students to carry out an independent research project culminating in completion of the dissertation.